 Check out this article to know how to be cybersecurity ready.

-With over 36% of the world’s population projected to use a smartphone by 2018, the rising trend of consumers preferring mobile interaction has businesses tapping into smartphones' possibilities.
+With over 36% of the world’s population projected to use a smartphone by 2018, one of the rising trends shaping businesses is mobile usage.
+Consumers' growing preference for mobile interaction has businesses tapping into smartphones' possibilities.
 This resulted in an increased number of online content being produced by brands.
 2017 eMarketer study shows that 40% of flight bookings are made on mobile devices.
 Messaging apps and platforms will also be utilized for marketing, especially for small businesses.
 The emergence of cheaper smartphones, affordable services, and faster connectivity contribute to the growing smartphone user population.
 Smartphone users are now expected to surpass 5 billion by 2019.

 Social media paved way for a more personal customer engagement appeal to marketing.
 Also called the experiential marketing, this is a marketing strategy that encourages the target audience to participate and experience a brand’s service or product to develop a relationship between the consumer and the brand.
 A report by the Event Marketing Institute found that events and experiences give a 74% positive opinion from customers about a company.
 Through its sensory approach, it sparks emotions with the consumers leaving a lasting impact thus becoming a fast and effective approach to build brand awareness.